 U.S. President Barack Obama is turning to a long-time aide to fill one of the most influential positions in Washington.

-Obama named key adviser Denis McDonough on Friday as his fifth chief of staff.
+Mr. Obama Friday named key adviser Denis McDonough as his fifth chief of staff.

 McDonough takes over for Jack Lew, who has been nominated to be secretary of the Treasury.